-Noise: Squeak, squeal, metal grinding, clatter, rattling or clunking noise.
+Noise: A squeak, a squeal, metal grinding, clatter, rattling, or clunking noise.
 Any type of noise coming from the brakes could indicate a major problem and should not be ignored regardless of its intensity or frequency of occurrence.

 Pull: The vehicle veers to one side only when applying the brakes.
-This could indicate an uneven distribution of braking power to the wheels, causing potentially very dangerous situations, especially on wet surfaces and at high speeds.
+This could indicate an uneven distribution of braking power to the wheels causing potentially dangerous situations, especially on wet surfaces and at high speeds.

-Sticky Pedal: After applying the brake there is a noticeable delay for the pedal to come up to its resting position.
-This could be caused by numerous problems such as worn springs or bushings on the brake pedal assembly, faulty ABS pump, brake booster, etc. This definitely requires a thorough inspection of the entire brake system.
+Sticky Pedal: This is when after applying the brakes, there is a noticeable delay for the pedal to come up to its resting position.
+This could be caused by numerous problems such as worn springs or bushings on the brake pedal assembly, faulty ABS pump, brake booster, etc. A thorough inspection of the entire brake system is required.

-Spongy Pedal: The brake pedal goes all the way down to the floor and may still not apply enough force for effective stopping.
-This is normally caused by low brake fluid level or air trapped in the brake system.
-Either of the two indicates a problem with the brake system since it is a closed system and nothing should either get in or go out.
+Spongy Pedal: The brake pedal goes all the way down to the floor but does not cause enough force for effective stopping.
+This is normally caused by low brake fluid levels or air trapped in the brake system.

 Hard Pedal: A lot of force is required to push the pedal down.
-This could indicate a blockage in brake fluid flow, a stuck caliper piston or wheel cylinder or some other issue.
-This definitely requires immediate inspection of the entire brake system.
+This could indicate a blockage in brake fluid flow or a stuck caliper piston.
+Immediate inspection of the entire brake system is recommended.

-- First, all wheels will be removed to allow access for properly inspecting all brake parts
+- All wheels will be removed to allow access for properly inspecting all brake parts

 - If applicable – Rear brake drums will be removed to inspect internal brake components